 Who sponsors this camp?

-In its fifth year, the camp is organized through The Media School at Indiana University Bloomington.
-The camp is directed by Chabane Maidi, the Media School’s game lab manager and instructor of the Intro to Game Programming course at IU.
+In its sixth year, the camp is organized through The Media School at Indiana University Bloomington.
+The camp is directed by Chabane Maidi, the Media School’s game lab manager and instructor of the Game Design program’s Game Technology course.

 Will my child be safe?